AU$33,600 (2025 annual)

 The Literacy and Numeracy Test for Initial Teacher Education (LANTITE) is a national test required by the Federal Government that all pre-service teachers must complete to be able to graduate and register as a teacher.
 The test is administered by the Australian Council for Educational Research (ACER).
 You are able to sit the test up to three times before you need to seek further approval to complete a fourth or fifth (final) attempt.
 Please note that you are required to be physically in Australia to undertake this test at a test centre.
 Counselling and support for those failing the test will be available.

-You are able to sit your LANTITE test before you enrol in your degree.
+You are able to sit the LANTITE before you enrol in your degree.
 This will provide you with the result early.
 If you are not successful on your first attempt, this will enable you and your lecturers to identify the areas you need to focus on in your studies.
-You are encouraged to complete your LANTITE test by the end of your first year of your studies.
+You must attempt your LANTITE by the end of your first year of your studies, and must pass the test by the end of your second year to progress to third year.

 Please visit the Literacy and Numeracy Test for Initial Teacher Education website for more information, including the cost of the test.